griptape-ai/griptape/docs/griptape-framework/data/artifacts.md

 ## Overview

-**[Artifacts](../../reference/griptape/artifacts/base_artifact.md)** are used to store data that can be provided as input to or received as output from a Language Learning Model (LLM).
+**[Artifacts](../../reference/griptape/artifacts/base_artifact.md)** are the core data structure in Griptape.
+They are used to encapsulate data and enhance it with metadata.

 ## Text

 [TextArtifact](../../reference/griptape/artifacts/text_artifact.md)s store textual data.
-They can be used to count tokens using the [token_count()](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.token_count) method with a tokenizer, generate a text embedding through the [generate_embedding()](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.generate_embedding) method, and access the embedding with the [embedding](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.embedding) property.
+They offer methods such as [token_count()](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.token_count) for counting tokens with a tokenizer, and [generate_embedding()](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.generate_embedding) for creating text embeddings.
+You can also access the embedding via the [embedding](../../reference/griptape/artifacts/text_artifact.md#griptape.artifacts.text_artifact.TextArtifact.embedding) property.

-[TaskMemory](../../reference/griptape/memory/task/task_memory.md) automatically stores `TextArtifacts` returned by tool activities and provides their IDs back to the LLM.
+When `TextArtifact`s are returned from Tools, they will be stored in [Task Memory](../../griptape-framework/structures/task-memory.md) if the Tool has set `off_prompt=True`.

+## Blob

+[BlobArtifact](../../reference/griptape/artifacts/blob_artifact.md)s store binary large objects (blobs).

+When `BlobArtifact`s are returned from Tools, they will be stored in [Task Memory](../../griptape-framework/structures/task-memory.md) if the Tool has set `off_prompt=True`.

-## Image
+### Image

 [ImageArtifact](../../reference/griptape/artifacts/image_artifact.md)s store image data.
-They include binary image data and metadata such as MIME type, dimensions, and prompt and model information for images returned by [image generation drivers](../drivers/image-generation-drivers.md).
-They inherit functionality from [BlobArtifacts](#blob).
+This includes binary image data along with metadata such as MIME type and dimensions.
+They are a subclass of [BlobArtifacts](#blob).

-## Audio
+### Audio

-[AudioArtifact](../../reference/griptape/artifacts/audio_artifact.md)s store audio content, including binary audio data and metadata such as format, duration, and prompt and model information for audio returned by generative models.
-They inherit from [BlobArtifacts](#blob).
+[AudioArtifact](../../reference/griptape/artifacts/audio_artifact.md)s store audio content.
+This includes binary audio data and metadata such as format, and duration.
+They are a subclass of [BlobArtifacts](#blob).

+## List

+[ListArtifact](../../reference/griptape/artifacts/list_artifact.md)s store lists of Artifacts.

+When `ListArtifact`s are returned from Tools, their elements will be stored in [Task Memory](../../griptape-framework/structures/task-memory.md) if the element is either a `TextArtifact` or a `BlobArtifact` and the Tool has set `off_prompt=True`.

-## Action
+## Info

-[ActionArtifact](../../reference/griptape/artifacts/action_artifact.md)s represent actions taken by the LLM.
-Currently, the only supported action is [ToolAction](../../reference/griptape/common/actions/tool_action.md), which is used to execute a [Tool](../../griptape-framework/tools/index.md).
+[InfoArtifact](../../reference/griptape/artifacts/info_artifact.md)s store small pieces of textual information.
+These are useful for conveying messages about the execution or results of an operation, such as "No results found" or "Operation completed successfully."

 ## JSON

 [JsonArtifact](../../reference/griptape/artifacts/json_artifact.md)s store JSON-serializable data.
-Any data assigned to the `value` property is converted using `json.dumps(json.loads(value))`.
+Any data assigned to the `value` property is processed using `json.dumps(json.loads(value))`.

+## Error

+[ErrorArtifact](../../reference/griptape/artifacts/error_artifact.md)s store exception information, providing a structured way to convey errors.

+## Action

+[ActionArtifact](../../reference/griptape/artifacts/action_artifact.md)s represent actions taken by an LLM.
+Currently, the only supported action type is [ToolAction](../../reference/griptape/common/actions/tool_action.md), which is used to execute a [Tool](../../griptape-framework/tools/index.md).

 ## Generic

-[GenericArtifact](../../reference/griptape/artifacts/generic_artifact.md)s act as an escape hatch for passing any type of data that does not fit into any other artifact type.
-While generally not recommended, they are suitable for specific scenarios.
-For example, see [talking to a video](../../examples/talk-to-a-video.md), which demonstrates using a `GenericArtifact` to pass a Gemini-specific video file.
+[GenericArtifact](../../reference/griptape/artifacts/generic_artifact.md)s provide a flexible way to pass data that does not fit into any other artifact category.
+While not generally recommended, they can be useful for specific use cases.
+For instance, see [talking to a video](../../examples/talk-to-a-video.md), which demonstrates using a `GenericArtifact` to pass a Gemini-specific video file.

-## System Artifacts

-These Artifacts don't map to an LLM modality.
-They must be transformed in some way before they can be used as LLM input.

-### Blob

-[BlobArtifact](../../reference/griptape/artifacts/blob_artifact.md)s store binary large objects (blobs) and are used to pass unstructured data back to the LLM via [InfoArtifact](#info).

-`TaskMemory` automatically stores `BlobArtifacts` returned by tool activities, allowing them to be reused by other tools.

-### Info

-[InfoArtifact](../../reference/griptape/artifacts/info_artifact.md)s store short notifications that are passed back to the LLM without being stored in Task Memory.

-### Error

-[ErrorArtifact](../../reference/griptape/artifacts/error_artifact.md)s store errors that are passed back to the LLM without being stored in Task Memory.

-### List

-[ListArtifact](../../reference/griptape/artifacts/list_artifact.md)s store lists of Artifacts that can be passed to the LLM.